 - On the phone – Create a Summer Remind group for your ministry (or even your different ministry areas) and set up weekly text messages that encourage families to dig into the Word, give them fun activity ideas, or just let them know you’re thinking of them!
 This option is a little more direct than hoping families see your social media posts or visit your website.
 You could also check out a phone app like Faith Spark!

 - Snail Mail – Even if you connect with families online, a simple postcard in the mail is an easy way to stand out and say hello!
 Use postcard designs like these summer, wild animal (perfect for post-VBS!), or superhero ones.
 Take an afternoon to address postcards and write notes to every child in your ministry, then put a few of them in the mail each week.
 By the end of the summer, every child in your ministry will have received a note in the mail from you!
 And don’t feel like you have to do all the postcard writing yourself.
 Use a system like Crew Cards to get your volunteers involved too!

 - Low-key Events – Plan and host low prep, low commitment events throughout the summer.
-Events like “Meet me at the Movies” or a pool party that requires little prep on your end and is easy for families to join or decline last-minute.
+Events like “Meet me at the Movies” or Summer Splash that requires little prep on your end and is easy for families to join or decline last-minute.
 Even some simple Preschool Playdates can be really valuable for your families with littles!
 Having these low-key events helps kids and families build relationships with each other in casual settings while still giving you a touch-point throughout the summer.

 - Family DIY Resources – Equip families to have church themselves!
 Rather than hoping they walk through your doors this summer, give families tools and resources they can use to have faith conversations at home.
 Our desire to stay connected with families throughout the summer focuses more on their spiritual growth and less on their attendance record anyway, so why wouldn’t we equip families with resources they can use no matter where the summer takes them?
 Some of our favorite summer family resources include…